 Senior Vice President - State and Local Government

-Government Digital Transformation and Innovation
+Government Verticals Digital Innovation and Application Modernization

 Attended the State and Local Executive Program at the Kennedy School of Government at Harvard University and is a contributor to the Leadership for a Networked World program at the Kennedy School